 - We see economic fundamentals driving markets in 2020, and less scope for monetary easing and other policy surprises.
 The lagged effect of monetary policy easing is starting to filter through to economic activity. - The Federal Reserve has reaffirmed that the bar for further policy easing is high.
-We believe there is too much focus on the Fed's balance sheet whose role now is primarily about keeping the fed funds rate on target. - China has eased monetary policy as a first response to cushion the drag from the coronavirus outbreak. - The policy debate is set to zoom in on a potential shift from monetary to fiscal stimulus.
-Any fiscal support in 2020 is likely to come from outside the U.S.: notably in Japan to counter the sharp growth contraction from an increase in the country's sales tax, as well as EM ex-China.
-We see greater focus on the role fiscal policy might play depending on the outcome of the U.S. election. - The UK has signaled a potential shift toward greater fiscal spending before the government's new budget in March. - Our base case is for little chance of meaningful global fiscal stimulus.
+We believe there is too much focus on the Fed's balance sheet whose role now is primarily about keeping the fed funds rate on target. - · China has eased monetary policy as a first response to cushion the drag from the coronavirus outbreak. - The policy debate is set to zoom in on a potential shift from monetary to fiscal stimulus.
+Any fiscal support in 2020 is likely to come from outside the U.S.: notably in Japan, as well as EM ex-China.
+We see greater focus on the role fiscal policy might play depending on the outcome of the U.S. election. - The UK signaled a potential shift toward greater fiscal spending.
+A costly high-speed train line was approved, and a change of chancellor of the exchequer suggests a coming relaxation of the country's fiscal rules to limit deficits. - Our base case is for little chance of meaningful global fiscal stimulus.
 Yet we acknowledge the UK government could spend more and the coronavirus outbreak could push China into greater stimulus than initially anticipated.
-Importantly, modest shifts toward fiscal easing may have outsized market impact. - Market implication: Income streams are crucial in a slow-growth, low-rate world.
+Importantly, modest shifts toward fiscal easing may have outsized market impact. - · Market implication: Income streams are crucial in a slow-growth, low-rate world.
 We like EM and high yield debt.